carbon-language/carbon-lang/docs/README.md

 ## Design

-The design of the Carbon language, and the rationale for that design, are documented in the [`design/` directory](design/README.md).
+Carbon language's design and rationale are documented in the [`design/` directory](design/README.md).
 This documentation is intended to support the following audiences:

 -   People who wish to determine whether Carbon would be the right choice for a project compared to other existing languages.